Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Fuzzy Relations and Lax Extensions

 \begin{conv} Crisp relations are just ordinary relations.
 However, since we are working in a metric setting, it will be more natural to use the convention that elements $a\in A,b\in B$ are related by a crisp relation $R$ if $R(a,b) = 0$, in which case we write $aRb$. \end{conv} \begin{conv}[Composition] We write composition of fuzzy relations diagrammatically, using~`;'.
 Explicitly, the composite $R_1;R_2\,\colon\frel{A}{C}$ of $R_1\colon\frel{A}{B}$ and $R_2\colon\frel{B}{C}$ is defined by

 where $\oplus$ denotes \L{}ukasiewicz disjunction: $x\oplus y = \min(x+y,1)$.
 Note that given our previous convention on crisp relations, the restriction of this composition operator to crisp relations is precisely the standard relational composition.
 We reserve the applicative composition operator~$\circ$ for composition of functions.
-In particular,~$R\colon\frel{A}{B}$ is viewed as a function $A\times B\to [0,1]$ whenever~$\circ$ is applied to~$R$. \end{conv}
+In particular,~$R\colon\frel{A}{B}$ is viewed as a function $A\times B\to [0,1]$ whenever~$\circ$ is applied to~$R$.
+Throughout the paper, we use the fact that composition is monotone, that is, for $R_1\le R'_1$ and $R_2\le R'_2$ we have $R_1;R_2\le R'_1;R'_2$. \end{conv}

 \begin{defn}[Functions as relations] The \emph{$\epsilon$-graph} of a function $f\colon A\to B$ is the fuzzy relation $\gr{\epsilon,f}\colon\frel{A}{B}$ given by $\gr{\epsilon,f}(a,b) = \epsilon$ if $f(a) = b$, and $\gr{\epsilon,f}(a,b) = 1$ otherwise.
 The $\epsilon$-graph of the identity function $\id_A$ is also called the \emph{$\epsilon$-diagonal} of~$A$, and denoted by $\Delta_{\epsilon,A}$.
 We refer to $\gr{0,f}$ simply as the \emph{graph} of~$f$, also denoted~$\gr{f}$, and to $\Delta_{0,A}$ as the \emph{diagonal} of~$A$, which we continue to denote as~$\Delta_A$. \end{defn}